Updated: May 18

 4 Medicare Savings Programs That Could Save You Money

 Below are four Medicare savings programs that can help seniors.
-Eligibility for each program is based on individual or married couple income limits and resources, though you should still apply if your income or resources are slightly higher than the limits.
+In Hawaii, eligibility for each program is based on individual or married couple income limits and resources, though you should still apply if your income or resources are slightly higher than the limits.
 The amounts may change each year so it’s important to check back for the current year’s limits.

 Check with your local Medicare agent to confirm your eligibility as income limits are slightly higher in Hawaii.